David Vaculin is not an architect. Thankfully, he’s not letting that slow him down.

 The Star Tower project, clearly a labor of love for Vaculin, is also a captivating work of what I believe could be best described as outsider architecture.
 As an observation structure, the tower is designed with height, and the quality of the view that height affords to the public, as its primary concern.

 That’s notable compared to most other tower projects, which by nature of their cost can only rise as long as additional height continues to return additional profit to their investors.
-Uncoupled from such constraints, the Star Tower becomes a pure expression of iconography, and the passion of its designer shines through in the meticulous attention to detail and sheer whimsy of the renderings seen here.
+Uncoupled from such constraints, the Star Tower is instead a pure expression of iconography, and the passion of its designer for tall towers shines through in the attention to detail and sheer whimsy on display in these renderings.

 Vaculin notes the tower could be constructed as a joint venture between the City of Austin and private firms, similar to Reunion Tower in Dallas, built in 1978 as part of a Hyatt hotel complex.
 The city-owned Tower of the Americas observation structure in San Antonio might also be a good model, with a private operator overseeing the revolving restaurant and other facilities in the structure.